HhmedHesham/tf-cmd/README.md

 to format the changes to your infrastructure

 # terraform taint
-to taint the changes to your infrastructure
+to taint the changes to your infrastructure "to force a resource to be destroyed and recreated on the next apply"

 # terraform state
 to state the changes to your infrastructure